Benjamin144/Europe-s-Favorite-Stadiums/README.md

         3. As a Subscriber             ||  I want to locate their organizations social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Frequent User Goals
-        1. As a Partners               ||  I want to check to see if your evolving and if you're interested in how to inprove things for others
+        1. As a Partners               ||  I want to check to see if the site is evolving and if they shoe interest in how to inprove their global out reach
         2. As a Service Provider       ||  I want to check to see if there are any service/development based sites linked to the main site
         3. As a Subscriber             ||  I would like inspiration and an openess to different ways of looking at the world events and would engage on that basis and become a member.

 ### Structure
-I want to make the website scrolls down the page site but also has nav items, i.e (about me).
+I want to make the website scrolls down the page site but also navigate onto another page, i.e (about me).
 The links would help the user understand the nature of the website, which is to promote an organisation that is willing to contribute to community projects, by raising funds to help develop sports of all genres at grassroots level.
 In this case the 'About' navlink takes the user to a seperate page which gives the user an opportunity to subscribe and return to the home page.
-'Learn more' button is only linked t the home page at present, but as the project develops the link will be updated to other site areas such as 'Articles', 'Newsletters' Blog posts' and 'News feeds'
+'Learn more' button is only linked t the home page at present, but as the project develops the link will be updated to other site areas such as 'Articles', 'Newsletters' Blog posts' and 'News feeds'.
-Yet on the home page the user can click on the 'Explore' nav-item, to immediatly scroll down the page to a presentation of various Arenas across the World.
+Yet on the home page the user can click on the 'Explore' nav-item, to immediately scroll down the page to a presentation of various Arenas across the World.
 The user may also use a mouse to either drag the slider left and right to loop throught the images.
 There is also an option to use the buttons to work the slider.
-I expected that this form of presentation would be the main feature that the user would be working from, therefore added some additional features such as 'dots' to help the user understand what position they are in on the slider, and 'i' information tool tip modal
-and some text to further solidify operation.
-This was done because a design issue of the carousel not set to auto play meant that if the user click the carousel in the white space by accident the href points to maps.html.
-Carousel in essence is a 'Touch' enabled jQuery plugin that lets developers create responsive carousel slider.
+I expected that this form of presentation would be the main feature that the user would be working from on this page, I therefore added some additional features such as 'dots' to help the user understand what position they are in on the slider, and 'i' information tool tip popup. and some text to further solidify operation.
+Furthermore these features were implemented because of a design flaw of the carousel.I was unable to set the Carousel to auto play, this  mean't that if the user click the carousel in the white space between each image, by accident the href attributes of the carousel would link to maps.html.
+However for purposes of this site, the Owl Carousel in essence is a 'Touch' enabled jQuery plugin that lets developers create responsive carousel sliders.

-#issues, that needed further development - unable to implement a workable 'autoplay' solution as an option, so the carousel remained manually operated.
+## issues, that needed further development
+- unable to implement a workable 'autoplay' solution as an option, so the carousel remained manually operated.
-                                         - pressing between images whilst trying to swip the display left or right could inadvertantly navigate the user to map.html the solution to this would have been to have the white space unclickable.
+- pressing between images whilst trying to swip the display left or right could inadvertantly navigate the user to map.html
+- the solution to this would have been to have the white space unclickable.
-Additional site structure would have storylines/storyboards and experiences of travelling adventures to venues on tour, Newsletters for forthcoming promotional events.
+- Additional site structure would have storylines/storyboards and experiences of travelling adventures to venues on tour, Newsletters for forthcoming promotional events.
 Blog posts for trending and popular posts concerning travel, hospitatilty experience, critic's.

 ### Skeleton